 Welcome to the Bridge Academy Trust wellbeing page.
-All of us have found ourselves in uncharted territory and the need to adapt our lifestyles recently, what with social distancing, self-isolation, home schooling, keeping ourselves entertained in different ways, getting used to working from home and the bombardment of information and misinformation that we face daily.
+All of us have found ourselves in uncharted territory and the need to adapt our lifestyles; social distancing, self-isolation, working from home and now returning to work and getting used to crowds again.

-In light of this we have gathered, what we hope, are some useful tips and practical links to help you and your families through this strange and confusing time.
+In light of this we have gathered, what we hope, are some useful tips and practical links to help you and your families.

 Spend a few minutes before bedtime to prepare for the next day.
-If you’re working during the lockdown, you’ll probably be doing this already.
+If you’re working from home, you’ll probably be doing this already.
 If not, it will give structure to your days.

-Preparing a daily routine – and maintaining it – will give a sense of control over your life.
-We’re on lockdown and our movement is limited, so don’t underestimate the importance of being in control of some aspects of your life.
+Preparing a daily routine – and maintaining it – will give a sense of control over your life, don’t underestimate the importance of being in control of some aspects of your life.

 Take online courses; there are so many outlets to choose from.
 From Google to Udemy and SkillShare, you’d be able to learn anything from online marketing to art techniques and life hacks, many of these sites offer free courses too.

-If for nothing else than to experiment, invest in a sketch book and pencils.
+There might be some budding artists among us!
+Keep those craft supplies handy, if for nothing else than to experiment.
+Invest in a sketch book and pencils.
 Maybe it’s your thing and you just don’t know it yet.

 Why not visit the Google Arts and Culture pages where you can explore by time and colour or zoom in to paintings to experience them like never before or just choose an artist enjoy some amazing pieces of art.